rpuls/medusa-payment-solana/README.md

 2. **Display Payment Details**: The storefront displays the Solana wallet address and the amount in SOL to be paid.

-3. **Monitor for Payment**: The provider periodically checks the blockchain for incoming transactions to the specified wallet address.
+3. **Monitor for Payment**: This must be done using a schduled job.
+Configure the  `import { checkPaymentsJob } from 'medusa-payment-solana'` periodically checks the blockchain for incoming transactions to the specified wallet address.

 4. **Authorize Payment**: Once a matching payment is detected, the payment is authorized.

-5. **Capture Payment**: The payment is captured, and the order is processed.
+5. **Capture Payment**: The payment is captured immediately when the payment is authorized - solana does not authorize payment, it is a transactional transaction.

-## Customization

 ### Currency Conversion